 The 1,635-acre Glendale Lake, with its 26 miles of shoreline, is home to many species of fish, birds, and animals.

 Wyerough Branch and the upper reaches of Slatelick and Mudlick branches are covered in wetland plants and are a good places to see:

 During the spring and fall, waterfowl stop at the lake to rest on their migrations north and south.

 The forests of the park are excellent for seeing many species of birds, especially warblers and vireos.

-The fields in the park are excellent for seeing butterflies.
-Prince Gallitzin State Park, in cooperation with the Pennsylvania Game Commission, has begun to enhance the Headache Hill area to improve wildlife diversity and create wildlife viewing areas.
+The fields in the park are excellent habitat for butterflies.
+Prince Gallitzin State Park, in cooperation with the Pennsylvania Game Commission, is enhancing the Headache Hill area to improve wildlife diversity and create wildlife viewing areas.